FiazTechnologies/.github/README.md

-# .github
+# about us

-Fiaz is the hub of innovation, pioneering cutting-edge solutions.
-Join us on a transformative journey in revolutionary technology!
+An open-source, community-driven organization focused on creating innovative, developer-first technologies.